 In 2014 at a conference entitled “Defining Buckinghamshire” we contributed a display entitled “Defining Wycombe”, a good excuse to study early maps of the old borough boundary, and the traditional means by which it was maintained.
 We also explored the origins and changes to the definitions of civil parish boundaries in the vicinity of Wycombe since their introduction up until the current day.

 The Bucks Archaeological Society conferences have become a regular fixture for some of us, so we were delighted when we were asked if we could help that Society celebrate their 170-year anniversary next year.
-We are looking forward to 2018 when we will be co-hosting guest speaker Leslie Webster, former Senior Keeper of the Anglo-Saxon and Viking collections in the British Museum, who has agreed to come to High Wycombe to speak about Buckinghamshire’s Saxon Prince: the burial at Taplow.
+In April 2018 we co-hosted a talk by guest speaker Leslie Webster, former Senior Keeper of the Anglo-Saxon and Viking collections in the British Museum, who came to High Wycombe to speak about Buckinghamshire’s Saxon Prince: the burial at Taplow.

 In 2015 we helped research and encouraged restoration of a set of historic railings in the corner of The Rye.
 We were delighted when Wycombe Abbey School decided to carry out the restoration and replace the War Office Gates.
 The original gates had been removed and contributed to the war effort during the Second World War.